aiida-cusp/aiida-cusp/docs/source/user_guide/parsers/vasp_file_parser.rst

 .. note::

-   This scheme applies to all calculation output files found in NEB subfolders which will also be added to the corresponding sub-namespace.
+   This scheme applies to all calculation output files found in NEB sub-folders which will also be added to the corresponding sub-namespace.